 Have Your Guests Come Empty-Handed

 If your guests are super keen to bring a nice bottle of wine, let them, but if they ask the standard question “What shall we bring?” surprise them by waving them off and letting them know they can just bring themselves.
 It really adds to the hospitality of the evening and makes them feel looked-after.
 Plus, it ensures against the room-temperature gas station drinks they’re bound to grab at the last minute on their way over!

 If you can, try to avoid having the main, bright dining room lights lit.
 We have a feature light that hangs above our table, and as it’s a bit dim by itself we add a bit more light with lamps, candles and our above-sink pendant lights in the nearby kitchen, rather than opting to switch on the main lights.
-A darker room sets a nicer mood – and as a bonus, it also hides the fact that you forgot to dust the buffet!
+A darker room sets a nicer mood – and as a bonus, it also hides the fact that you forgot to dust the book shelf!

 Pump some tunes